-Clinical surveys have shown them to be effective, and hundreds of users have seen results.
+Clinical surveys have shown them to be effective, and over a thousand users have seen results.
 “I have many patients who have had great success when I’ve recommended light sensitivity glasses over computer glasses.
 The light sensitivity glasses are better all the way around,” says Dr. Katz.
 And if you get them from Axon Optics, they’re pretty darn stylish, too.

 What NOT to Do

 While wearing dark glasses indoors can provide some relief, it can also cause your eyes to dark-adapt.
 This happens when your eyes grow accustomed to dim conditions, actually making them more sensitive to light.
 As you can imagine, this can cause even greater discomfort.
 According to Dr. Katz, “We see this dark adaption occurring all the time.
 For instance, when we come out of the movie cinema in the middle of the day and face the bright sunlight it causes discomfort [even for people without light sensitivity].
 Wearing sunglasses inside has a similar effect.”